mkohler/cython_swig/README.rst

     Here's a header file with a struct, PAIR, defined,

-    And a declaration for a function that takes a pointer to a PAIR.
+    Below the struct is the declaration for pair_add, which takes a single argument, a pointer to a PAIR.

 adder.c: pair_add()
 ===================